If you have an interest in any of these projects or for more information please contact the Secretary at info@butterflyconservationsa.net.au

 SA government backs down from plan to house Mounted Operations Unit in Adelaide parklands

-Clearly, the Minister has received flawed advice that using Mirnu wirra Park 21W for the Mounted Operations Unit will have LOW environmental impact.
-This park includes remnants of pre-European vegetation and thanks to over 15 years work by Trees for Life volunteers this park is a biodiversity hotspot and considered one of the most environmentally diverse parks in the Adelaide Park Lands.
+The site was proposed by SAPOL as the safest and most suitable site for the Mounted Operations Unit, due to its close proximity to the CBD, easy access, optimal environment for horses and low environmental impact.”
+Clearly, the Minister had received flawed advice.
+This park includes remnants of pre-European vegetation and, thanks to over 15 years work by Trees for Life volunteers, this park is a biodiversity hotspot, considered one of the most environmentally diverse parks in the Adelaide Park Lands.

-that explores the life cycle of the Chequered Copper butterfly.
+During the SA Nature Festival Film submission in October 2022, Butterfly Conservation SA and Creative Director (Art) Rosina Possingham presented ‘Herding Caterpillars – an extended reality experience that explores the life cycle of the Chequered Copper butterfly.
 Based on the 2021 theatrical performance, ‘Herding Caterpillars’ is brought to life in the virtual world through a host of delightful characters.

 Watch the BCSA 2022 SA Nature Film Festival submission